FatConan/malic-acid/README.md

 npx esbuild --bundle src/index.js --format=esm --outdir=dist --external:jquery --external:underscore --external:jquery-ui --minify --sourcemap
 ```

-Or you may build the webpack bundle version using:
+Or you may build the webpack bundle (for use with require) version using:

 ```
 npx webpack